AVASCULAR NECROSIS AND SSD BENEFITS

 WHAT CAUSES AVASCULAR NECROSIS?

-FILING FOR SSD & SSI BENEFITS FOR AVASCULAR NECROSIS
+FILING FOR SSDI & SSI BENEFITS FOR AVASCULAR NECROSIS

-In all medical conditions, including avascular necrosis, you have the burden to prove you should be paid benefits under the SSA’s rules.
+In all medical conditions, including avascular necrosis, you shoulder the burden to prove you should receive SSD benefits under the SSA’s rules.
 Therefore, you must work closely with your doctor and your attorney to make sure that the SSA has all of your medical records.
 You also need to make sure that you complete all of the SSA’s paperwork.
 This includes your Application, Work History report, and your Activities of Daily Living Report.

 The Social Security Administration will need to evaluate whether your avascular necrosis prevents you from working.
 The first step in this process is for the SSA to look at whether your symptoms meet the rules in SSA’s Blue Book or their listing of medical conditions.
 They do this be reading your medical records.

 However, the SSA does not have a specific listing for avascular necrosis.
 This means that there is no certain rule that you can meet to win benefits.
-If your symptoms are similar to those of another listing, then your condition can “equal” that listing.
+If your symptoms are similar to those of another listing, then your condition can “equal” a listing.
+For example, if you have osteoporosis then you could have multiple fractures and possibly equal a listing below.

 LISTING 1.19 FOR PATHOLOGICAL FRACTURES DUE TO AVASCULAR NECROSIS